MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     Selecting a hosted machine group in the list will take you to the machine group's details page where you can:

-    - View and edit the details of the machine group.
+    - View and edit the details of the hosted machine group.
+    - Update the VM image used by the hosted machine group.
     - Monitor the machine group's run queue.
     - View past runs.
-    - List existing connections referencing the machine group.
+    - List existing connections referencing the hosted machine group.
-    - View provisioning errors on the machine group, if any.
+    - View provisioning errors on the hosted machine group, if any.
-    - Manage access by sharing (or not) the machine group.
+    - Manage access by sharing (or not) the hosted machine group.
-    - Delete the machine group.
+    - Delete the hosted machine group.

 ## Share hosted machine groups